soroushaz1/BlenderLiveViewer/README.md

    - Export the scene to a `.glb` file every time you save the Blender file (`Ctrl+S`).
    - Start a local HTTP server on port `8000`.

-**Important:** You must run Blender as an administrator for the addon to work correctly, as it requires permission to start a local HTTP server and write files.

 ### 5. Open the Viewer
 Open your browser and navigate to: